 While you’re waiting for police to arrive, document the situation with video and photos on your smartphone.
 If you are traveling with others, ask them to be witnesses.
 Once you have your police report, contact the rental site.

 If you’re looking for legal redress, you should know that states have different laws regarding audio and video recording.
 In some states, both parties have to agree to be recorded.
 Other states only require a one-party agreement.
 Always get legal advice before taking any action.

 It is legal for landlords or property owners to place visible surveillance cameras in common areas.
 In apartment complexes, those common areas are easier to ascertain.
 But what if you are renting a home or an apartment through Airbnb or Vrbo?
 What is a common area?

 A common area is a backyard, the front door area or a driveway.
-Guests’ reasonable expectations of privacy are not compromised in those areas and it can be argued that the cameras in those locations keep people safe, as well as protect the homeowners and their property.
+Guests’ reasonable expectations of privacy are not compromised in those areas and it can be argued the cameras in those locations keep people safe, as well as protect the homeowners and their property.
 Tap or click to see when having cameras came in handy.

 Beyond that, according to a blog post from the law firm of Lamber Goodnow, there is quite of bit of gray area on what else constitutes a common area.

-“Where privacy laws get sticky, however, is when a rental owner places a camera in the main living space of a vacation rental. … a rental home may be a large house where bedrooms are separate from main living areas.
+“Where privacy laws get sticky … is when a rental owner places a camera in the main living space of a vacation rental. … [A] rental home may be a large house where bedrooms are separate from main living areas.
 The owner of a rental house may argue that they have placed the camera in this area for security reasons to ensure that the renters do not damage or over-occupy the property.

 “However, many renters on vacation may use the main living area as an extension of the bedroom and believe that they have a reasonable expectation of privacy.”

-Airbnb and similar sites forbid hosts from using them in private spaces, including but not limited to bathrooms, bedrooms and other sleeping areas, say a fold-out couch in a family room.
+Airbnb and similar sites forbid hosts from using them in private spaces, including but not limited to bathrooms, bedrooms and other sleeping areas, like a fold-out couch in a family room.